kabeer-prog/image-filter-starter-code/README.md

 1. Initialize a new project: `npm i`
 2. run the development server with `npm run dev`
-### Udagram Image Filtering Project
-This projects is a simple image filtering program that takes in an image, filters it and deployed on AWS beanstalk.

-Here is the github repo link for the project:https://github.com/kabeer-prog/image-filter-starter-code Here is a url to the live project: http://udagram-kabeer-dev.us-east-1.elasticbeanstalk.com/
 ### Create a new endpoint in the server.ts file

 The starter code has a task for you to complete an endpoint in `./src/server.ts` which uses query parameter to download an image from a public URL, filter the image, and return the result.